 2. Scenting

 Scenting in the Omegaverse typically involves a pheromone that influences attraction or implies ownership.
-A signature character scent like leather and cinnamon is not exclusive to the Omegaverse and appears in many genres, particularly romance and stories.
-The difference with omega verse is that you will likely encounter specific scenting practices and scent glands.
+A signature character scent like leather and cinnamon is not exclusive to the Omegaverse and appears in many genres, mainly romance and stories.
+The difference with the omega verse is that you will likely encounter specific scenting practices and glands.

 Once they reach adulthood, their scent will attract a mate, and in some of these stories, Alphas do not behave very well around that.
-Any more animalistic versions of the Omegaverse, You may have Alpha’s tracking Omegas by their scent.
+For more animalistic versions of the Omegaverse, You may have Alpha tracking Omegas by their scent.
 They may use scent masking, essentially covering an omega scent with the Alphas.

 3. Bonding, Claiming, and Marking